w3ng-git/qwen2-export-onnx/README.md

 ## Overview

-OPEN_EXPORT_QW is a versatile tool designed to convert and run language models in the ONNX format.
+This is a versatile tool designed to convert and run language models in the ONNX format.
 This project facilitates the exportation of models to ONNX, as well as the subsequent loading and inference using these models.
-The setup is user-friendly and adaptable to various model configurations.
+Additionally, it helps to efficiently convert Large Language Models (LLMs) like QWEN for deployment on edge computing platforms.

 ## System Requirements